 FRASafe uses a minimal set of cookies.
 We do not use advertising cookies, retargeting cookies, or cookies from social media platforms.
-The cookies and storage technologies we use fall into two categories:

 Essential cookies